 Setting the threading property to max-ipc to manage single-thread workloads on SPARC T4 platforms is deprecated.
 By default, domains are created for maximum throughput, and the Oracle Solaris OS automatically uses the critical thread API to optimize for single-thread workloads.

 Using the –c option of the add-vcpu, set-vcpu, and rm-vcpu subcommands to manage hard partitioning is deprecated.
 Instead, use the add-core, set-core, or rm-core subcommand to assign whole cores.
 Also, use the add-domain or set-domain subcommand to specify the CPU cap (max-cores).

 Using the Hybrid I/O feature is deprecated in favor of using the single-root I/O virtualization (SR-IOV) feature.

-Migrations of domains that run an Oracle Solaris OS older than Oracle Solaris 10 9/10 are referred as “uncooperative” migrations.
+Migrations of domains that run an Oracle Solaris OS older than Oracle Solaris 10 9/10 are known as “uncooperative” migrations.
 The live migration feature has deprecated the use of the uncooperative migration feature.
 In the future, these types of migrations might be explicitly rejected.
-Therefore, ensure that the guest domain runs at least the Oracle Solaris 10 9/10 OS or Oracle Solaris 11 OS.
+Therefore, ensure that the guest domain that you want to migrate runs at least the Oracle Solaris 10 9/10 OS or Oracle Solaris 11 OS.